Mini Maggie System Instruction Manual

-The best response and phasing is normally with the Mini Maggie tweeters placed on the outside with the speakers angled as shown below.
+The best response and phasing is normally with the Mini Maggie tweeters placed on the inside with the speakers angled as shown below.
 However, we suggest that you also try the tweeters on the outside.

 Normally, the best response and phasing between the Mini Maggie and the DWM Woofer is by observing correct polarity.
 However, since the DWM Woofer and Mini Maggies are not in fixed positions relative to each other, there may be installations where the smoothest response in the crossover region can be achieved by reversing the polarity to the Mini Maggie.
 Try it both ways.
 For the purpose of testing, the easiest way to reverse the DWM phasing is to simply turn the DWM around.

 In our opinion, the imaging is best, and the individual drivers blend better, when we lean back in our chair which places the listener a few feet further than where one would sit while working at the desk.
 Lean back, close your eyes and enjoy the music for a while.

 Desktop installations require less tweeter output compared to use as a woofer/satellite system in a small room.
 To reduce the tweeter output, remove the jumper in the attenuation terminals and replace with the 1 ohm resistors.
 Other resistor values are available from Magnepan upon request.

 Maximum bass performance can be achieved by building the bass panel into the "modesty panel" at the front of the desk.
 The president of Magnepan, Mark Winey, has this type of custom installation.
 Call Magnepan and we will give you the installation details.